 In 2015, 2016 and 2017 I taught an evening class at Wellington High School Community Education – called ‘City Stories: Wellington’s Architectural Heritage‘.
-In 2017 I also led two ‘secret art walks’ for U3A groups to look at art inside foyers of Wellington buildings.
+In 2017 I also led four ‘secret art walks’ for U3A groups to look at art inside foyers of Wellington buildings.

 You can contact me by using the form below.